Flintshire: Education

 Flintshire County Council is the Local Education Authority of Flintshire.
 It runs 72 primary schools, 2 special schools and 11 secondary schools.
 Six of the primary schools and one comprehensive are Welsh medium schools.

 Four of the secondary schools have come together with Coleg Cambria to form the Deeside Consortium.

 In December 2022, the Climate Change Committee met and Buckley Bistre West councillor Carolyn Preece recommended weekly vegan school meals in the local schools to combat climate change.

 Media

 Flintshire's local newspapers include two daily titles, North Wales Daily Post and The Leader.

 There are two radio stations broadcast in the area – Communicorp station Heart North and Mid Wales and Global Radio station Capital North West and Wales broadcast from the studios based in Wrexham.
 Whilst BBC Cymru Wales runs a studio and newsroom for their radio, television and online services located at Glyndŵr University but does not base their broadcasting there.

+Local TV coverage is mainly served by BBC Wales and ITV Cymru Wales with BBC North West and ITV Granada can be also received.
+Television signals in the county are received from the Moel-y-Parc transmitter which is situated close to Caerwys, Winter Hill transmitter can also be received as well as the Storeton relay transmitter which is transmitted from both transmitters.

 An online news website covering the Flintshire area, Deeside.com, operates from Deeside.

 Politics and government

+Flintshire is represented by six members of the Senedd (Welsh Parliament).
+Hannah Blythyn of Welsh Labour has served as the member for the Delyn constituency since the 2016 election, and Jack Sargeant, also of Welsh Labour has served as the member for the Alyn and Deeside constituency since the 2018 by-election.

+Both constituencies have continuously elected Welsh Labour MSs at every election since 1999.

+A further four members representing the wider region are elected to the Welsh Parliament by proportional representation via a Closed list system, 2 from the Welsh Conservatives, 1 from Plaid Cymru, and 1 from Welsh Labour.

 Flintshire has been traditionally a Labour Party stronghold, but in the 2019 general election, the Welsh Conservatives won the Delyn constituency.

 The Alyn and Deeside constituency is a historically and still is a Welsh Labour Party constituency, which is represented by Mark Tami.

+From 2024, Flintshire is covered by two UK parliament constituencies, Alyn and Deeside and Clwyd East, with Delyn being abolished.
+Both parliamentary seats are held by the Labour Party.

+The Senedd uses the old set of Alyn and Deeside, and Delyn.